Michael R. Long Sells 2,000 Shares of Usio, Inc. (NASDAQ:USIO) Stock

-Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of Usio stock in a transaction that occurred on Friday, October 8th.
-The stock was sold at an average price of $6.04, for a total value of $12,080.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the company’s stock in a transaction dated Wednesday, October 13th.
+The stock was sold at an average price of $5.95, for a total value of $11,900.00.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.

 Michael R. Long also recently made the following trade(s):

-Separately, Zacks Investment Research upgraded shares of Usio from a “hold” rating to a “buy” rating and set a $5.75 target price for the company in a report on Wednesday, August 25th.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Parian Global Management LP raised its holdings in shares of Usio by 108.9% in the 1st quarter.
+Parian Global Management LP now owns 1,697,979 shares of the company’s stock worth $10,901,000 after buying an additional 885,035 shares in the last quarter.
+Vanguard Group Inc. raised its holdings in shares of Usio by 13.5% in the 2nd quarter.
+Vanguard Group Inc. now owns 786,867 shares of the company’s stock worth $5,035,000 after buying an additional 93,600 shares in the last quarter.
+G2 Investment Partners Management LLC acquired a new stake in Usio during the 1st quarter valued at $3,959,000.
+Morgan Stanley increased its holdings in Usio by 7.5% during the 2nd quarter.
+Morgan Stanley now owns 139,213 shares of the company’s stock valued at $891,000 after purchasing an additional 9,733 shares in the last quarter.
+Finally, Geode Capital Management LLC increased its holdings in Usio by 7.0% during the 2nd quarter.
+Geode Capital Management LLC now owns 137,373 shares of the company’s stock valued at $879,000 after purchasing an additional 8,928 shares in the last quarter.
+18.90% of the stock is owned by institutional investors and hedge funds.

-A number of institutional investors have recently added to or reduced their stakes in USIO.
-Parian Global Management LP grew its holdings in Usio by 108.9% in the first quarter.
-Parian Global Management LP now owns 1,697,979 shares of the company’s stock valued at $10,901,000 after purchasing an additional 885,035 shares during the period.
-G2 Investment Partners Management LLC purchased a new stake in Usio in the first quarter valued at approximately $3,959,000.
-Vanguard Group Inc. grew its holdings in Usio by 13.5% in the second quarter.
-Vanguard Group Inc. now owns 786,867 shares of the company’s stock valued at $5,035,000 after purchasing an additional 93,600 shares during the period.
-Essex Investment Management Co.
-LLC purchased a new stake in Usio in the first quarter valued at approximately $566,000.
-Finally, Bank of Montreal Can purchased a new stake in Usio in the second quarter valued at approximately $560,000.
-Hedge funds and other institutional investors own 18.90% of the company’s stock.
+Separately, Zacks Investment Research upgraded Usio from a “hold” rating to a “buy” rating and set a $5.75 price objective for the company in a research report on Wednesday, August 25th.

 USIO, Inc engages in providing integrated payment solutions.
 Its solutions include payment facilitation, merchant services, payment solutions, card issuing, check printing, electronic bill presentment & payment, and printing and mailing.
 The company offers services to software companies, merchants, billers, banks, service bureaus and card issuers.